You Should Know: Blue Light, Screen Time and Babies

 Poor Sleep Quality and Sleep Disruption – Melatonin suppresion delays the onset of sleep.
 This delay has a second effect of inhibiting the increase in sleepiness during night.
 In other words, babies have less restorative sleep.

 Fatigue and Increased Potential for Retinal Damage – Babies’ eyes are still developing.
 Prolonged exposure to blue light from screens at a young age could potentially contribute to eye strain and discomfort.
-More research is needed to fully understand the long-term effects of blue light exposure on infants’ eye health but we do know it effects the retina in particular.
+More research is needed to fully understand the long-term effects of screen exposure on infants’ eye health but we do know that screen use can cause digital eye strain and fatigue in adults.(American Academy of Opthomology)

 Categories